netlify/build/packages/config/docs/file_paths.md

-This document explains some of the main file paths used in a Netlify Site.
+This document explains some of the main file paths used in a Netlify site.
 This is mostly intended for code contributors.

 ## Current directory